akshay0297/DISTANCE_CALCULATOR_SEM-4_ES_LAB_Final_Project/README.md

 The calculated distance can be displayed using either LCD or LED interface present in LPC-1768 Microcontroller.

 INSTALLATION AND WORKING :
-To see how the project is working,download the MDK524.exe file from the link https://www.keil.com/demo/eval/arm.htm after entering your details.After downloading run the application MDK524.exe (if you have LPC1768 microcontroller with you then download flash magic tool from http://www.flashmagictool.com/ and run it.)
+To see how the project is working,download the zip file from the link https://goo.gl/6EEP2u .After downloading extract the files and run the application MDK470a.exe (if you have LPC1768 microcontroller with you then run the application "Flash Magic VER 7.85".)
-After Keil is successfully installed run the "distcal.uvproj" file and if you only want to see the source code open the "distcalc.c" in your favourite editor.
+After Keil is successfully installed open the "distcal.uvproj" file and if you only want to see the source code open the "distcalc.c" in your favourite editor.